Return to Sender (2015 film): Plot

-Miranda Wells is a nurse living in a small town.
-She is about to become a surgical nurse and is buying a new house.
+Miranda Wells is a nurse living in a small town who is buying a new house.
 Her friend sets her up on a blind date with a man named Kevin.
-On the day of the date, while she's still getting ready, Miranda finds someone outside her porch, whom she assumes is Kevin, and invites him in.
-She offers him lemonade and goes into her bedroom to finish dressing.
-When she comes out of her room she sees he is blocking the door.
-Beginning to feel uneasy, she asks him to leave and come back later for their date.
-He refuses, and walks to the door and locks it.
-He then attacks and rapes her.
-Later he is seen running away from the house as someone else comes to the door and knocks.
-The door is slightly open and the man, Kevin, comes in calling out for Miranda.
-He finds her in the kitchen and calls the police.
-Miranda is next seen in the hospital, beaten, and having a rape kit and photos taken by the police.
-The police ask if she had ever seen the man before, and she says that, actually, she had.
-They promptly go and arrest the rapist, William Finn.
+On the day of the date, Miranda finds someone outside her porch, whom she assumes is Kevin, and invites him in.
+He is initially polite but when his demeanour changes, Miranda asks him to leave and he refuses.
+He locks the front door then proceeds to violently attack and rape her.

-Miranda tries to carry on with her life normally.
-Her real estate agent tells her that they can't sell her house now as no one wants to buy a house where someone was just raped.
-While icing a cake at home she notices a tremor in her right hand and realizes that she can't work in surgery because of it.
-She decides to write a letter to William in prison.
+After Miranda is found and taken to the hospital (by the real Kevin who arrives later), the police ask if she had ever seen the man before and she says that she had; he worked in the restaurant she recently visited.
+They promptly go and arrest William Finn.
+Miranda attempts to carry on with life as normal, but her real estate agent informs her, her house is no longer for sale as no one wants to buy a property where someone was assaulted.
+She also loses an upcoming promotion at work.

-Miranda's letter to William keeps being returned to sender.
-She continues to resend the letter and finally receives a response and goes to visit William.
-He apologizes repeatedly for what he did to her and she begins to visit him regularly.
-They become friendly and she flirts with him during her visits.
+Miranda decides to write to William in prison, but her letter is returned to sender.
+She tries again multiple times until she finally receives a response - he has written back with "You win" on the envelope - and goes to visit him.
+He apologises repeatedly for what he did to her and she begins to visit him regularly.
+They become friendly and their meetings become flirtatious.